 Custom Components

-You can now import your custom components to your React, Next.js, Angular & Gatsby locofy projects and map them to the respective Figma Components.
-Locofy will replace your Figma components with the custom component code with the correct props as you generate code for your screens.
+You can now import your custom components to your React, Next.js, Angular, React Native, Swift, Jetpack Compose & Gatsby Locofy projects and map them to the respective Figma Components.

 Import Custom Components